ultrabug/py3status/py3status/modules/README.md

                          @author Andre Doser <dosera AT tf.uni-freiburg.de>
                          ---
-external_script          Display output of given script
+  external_script        Display output of given script.

                          Display output of any executable script set by script_path